arduino/docs-content/content/software/app-lab/5.bricks/3.custom-bricks/custom-bricks.md

       - 5000
 ```

-This Brick provides an interface that can be used from the Python code running on the App's primary container:
+This Brick provides an interface that can be used from the Python code running on the App's main container:

 ```py
 import requests